-- This Smoke/CO Alarm cannot operate without working batteries.
-Removing the batteries for any reason, or failing to replace the hatteries at the end of their service life removes your protection. - NEVER ignore any Alarm.
-See "If Your Smoke/CO Alarm Sounds" for more information on how to respond to an Alarm.
+- This unit will not operate without battery power.
+The Smoke/ CO Alarm cannot work until you activate the battery power - NEVER ignore any alarm.
+See "If Your Smoke/CO Alarm Sounds" for more information on how to respond to an alarm.
 Failure to respond can result in injury or death. - The Silence Features are for your convenience only and will not correct a problem.
-See "Using the Silence Features" for details. - Always check your home for a potential problem after any Alarm.
-Failure to do so can result in injury or death.

-Test this Smoke/CO Alarm once a week.
+See "Using the Silence Features" for details.
+Always check your home for a potential problem after any alarm.
+Failure to do so can result in injury or death. - Test this Smoke/CO Alarm once a week.
 If the Alarm ever fails to test correctly, have it replaced immediately!
-If the Alarm is not - working properly, it cannot alert you to a problem. .
-This product is intended for use in ordinary indoor locations of family living units.
+If the Alarm is not working properly, it cannot alert you to a problem - This product is intended for use in ordinary indoor locations of family living units.
 It is not designed to measure CO levels in compliance with Occupational Safety and Health Administration (OSHA) commercial or industrial standards.
 Individuals with medical conditions that may make them more sensitive to carbon monoxide may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations under 30 ppm.
-For additional information on carbon monoxide and
+For addition I information on carbon monoxide and your medical condition contact your physician.